computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

 Positional and keyword arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 So far, whenever we have called a function, we have specified the arguments in that function call in the same order as they appear in the function’s list of parameters (with the ability to omit some of those parameters that have a default value).
-These are referred to as *positional arguments*,
+These types of arguments are referred to as *positional arguments*,
 because how they map to specific parameters depends on their *position*
 in the list of arguments.
 For example: